Zachary-Liberty High basketball game cut short by brawl Wednesday night; LHSAA investigating

 The fight started after two players from the opposing teams began throwing punches.
 The scuffle quickly escalated when referees, coaches and bystanders rushed in to break up the pair.
 The game was suspended with 3:19 left.

-WBRZ has reached out to the EBR and the Zachary school systems for more information on possible discipline for those involved.
+WBRZ has reached out to the East Baton Rouge and the Zachary school systems for more information on possible discipline for those involved.
+EBR officials said no one was hurt and no arrests were made, but an investigation into the fight is ongoing.

 More News